spatie/emoji/README.md

 ## Contributing

-I'm accepting PR's that add characters to the class.
+We are accepting PR's that add characters to the class.
-Please use [this list](http://unicode.org/emoji/charts/full-emoji-list.html) to look up the unicode value and the name of the character
+Please use [this list](http://unicode.org/emoji/charts/full-emoji-list.html) to look up the unicode value and the name of the character.

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.